Foresters Infinite Banking · Defined

 Foresters' benefits come with real considerations that disqualify it for some buyers, and pretending otherwise is how agents lose trust.
 Here they are, plainly.

 First, lagging long-term growth.
-The projected 3.2 to 3.8% IRR trails comparable US mutuals, and over decades that gap can mean hundreds of thousands of dollars of difference in a large contract.
+The projected 3.1 to 3.8% IRR trails comparable US mutuals, and over a multi-decade contract that gap compounds against you.
 If you are optimizing purely for performance, this is a genuine reason to look elsewhere.
 Second, the consumer complaint index.
-Foresters runs above the average on the NAIC complaint index, which likely reflects fast growth and agents setting unclear expectations, a pattern we have seen at other quickly expanding carriers.
-Third, the structure itself.
-Foresters is not a true mutual, and it is headquartered in Canada with separate US, Canadian, and UK subsidiaries, even though the product you buy is a US-regulated contract.
+Foresters runs at 1.39 on the NAIC complaint index against a baseline of 1.00, so it draws more service complaints than an average-sized insurer, which likely ties to longer service times as a fast-growing carrier.
+Set expectations on response times up front.
+Third, geography.
+Foresters operates in 49 states plus Washington, DC, and does not sell in New York, so a New York resident is out from the start.
+Fourth, the structure itself.
+Foresters is not a true mutual, and it operates across the US, Canada, and the UK through separate subsidiaries, even though the product you buy is a US-regulated contract.
 For some buyers that is a non-issue.
 For others it is a reason to ask more questions.

 There is also a distribution wrinkle worth naming.
 Foresters writes flexible contracts with large sales organizations and IMOs, which is part of why it reaches so many buyers.
 That breadth can mean a wider range of agent experience, which may feed the complaint numbers.
 The flip side is that a firm building out a structured organization can work with Foresters in ways stricter mutuals do not allow.